Transform as a leader. Create real change the world has been waiting for.

 Frequently Asked Questions

-The Ed.D. degree is a practitioner-focused program for those who plan to move into leadership positions within their professional area of expertise or who wish to expand their professional profile and opportunities to enable them to work in teaching or leadership roles in education, business, healthcare, or training.
+The Ed.D. degree is a practitioner-focused program designed to allow you to transition into a leadership position within your professional area of expertise, or expand your professional profile and opportunities to work in teaching or leadership roles in education, business, healthcare, or training.
 Traditionally, the Ph.D. degree is seen as primarily research-focused for those who plan to teach and research full time.

 You can complete coursework in less than three years.
 You then move into the comprehensive exam and dissertation.
 You can complete the entire program (coursework, comprehensive exam, and dissertation) in four years.
 Program policy requires that the full program be completed in eight years or less.